Koh Tao Diving Tours

 Description

 Hin Pee Wee is a pinnacle dive site located along the west coast of Koh Tao.
+The site is names after one of the earliest dive instructors on Koh Tao, translating as (Mr Wee Rock).
 The site consists of a large granite pinnacle and sandy channels that provide habitat for a wide range of reef species.

 Marine Life